 UWCA endeavours to maintain physical, technological, and procedural safeguards that are appropriate to the sensitivity of the Personal Information in question.
-These safeguards are designed to prevent Personal Information from loss and unauthorized access, copying, use, modification or disclosure.
-Examples of these safeguards include: password, encryption, and other electronic security means; locked or limited access premises and file cabinets; and the security monitoring methods.
+These safeguards are designed to prevent Personal Information from loss and unauthorized access, copying, use, modification, or disclosure.
+Examples of these safeguards include password, encryption, and other electronic security means; locked or limited access premises and file cabinets; and the security monitoring methods.
+UWCA cannot guarantee the security of transferring information by virtual means, including via the Internet or telephone.

 Retention of Personal Information